Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 The error can be set to Standard arithmetic Deviation or Geometric Deviation.
 In the case of geometric deviation, the error is dimensionless, thus there is no possibility to select a unit.
 Otherwise, the user can select the unit either manually or from a column.
 The units of the error have to be consistent with the units of the corresponding measurement.
 So if the unit of the measurement come from a column, then the units of the error also have to come from a column.
+When the unit is configured as a manual input, the user must first select the desired "Dimension" from the dropdown, and then the corresponding units to this dimension will become available in the "units" dropdown.

 ![Selecting Error Type](../assets/images/part-5/ImporterSlectingErrorType.png)